SSU Student Health Center (SHC) Women's Health & Contraception

 - Periodic women's health maintenance visits as medically indicated are also available in accordance with standard CDC and Preventive Services Task Force guidelnes for women that are not seeking contraception from the Student Health Center: This may include a review of the patient's women's health related medical history, physical exam and lab testing only as indicated by medical history, symptoms age, and other factors.
 May or may not include Pap, breast exam, pelvic, STI testing.

-- Hormonal preparations that are not a reliable means of on-going contraception but can help reduce the risk of pregnancy following unprotected intercourse.
+- Hormonal preparations that can help reduce the risk of pregnancy following unprotected intercourse.

 - Are available via a medical visit or from a Pharmacy.